Tamara - healthcare support worker, NHS Lothian

 My confidence has increased as well as my knowledge of the ward.
 I teach others what I've learned but I can also take on feedback, positive and negative and learn from experiences.
 It has also provided me with opportunities to gain the skills necessary to continue my nursing career.

-I've nearly completed my apprenticeship and I am applying to do an HNC in Care and Administrative Practice.
+I've nearly completed my apprenticeship and I am applying to do an HNC in Healthcare Practice.
 Once complete, I'll apply to Napier University to get into the second year of a nursing degree.

 Tell us about a typical day